-Sara M. Sandler is a Partner in the Firm’s Fort Lauderdale office.
-Ms. Sandler has been with Walton Lantaff since graduating law school in 2008.
-Ms. Sandler practices in insurance coverage law and appellate law.
+Sara Sandler Cromer is a Partner in the Firm’s Fort Lauderdale office.
+Mrs. Cromer has been with Walton Lantaff since graduating from law school in 2008.
+Mrs. Cromer practices in insurance coverage law and appellate law.

 - Insurance Coverage

 - Insurance Defense

 - Mrs. Cromer serves as coverage counsel for several national insurers providing insurance policy analysis; coverage opinions; and advice on the proper handling of coverage disputes.

 - Her practice for clients in the area of insurance coverage law extends throughout the state of Florida.

 - Mrs. Cromer is certified by the Florida Department of Financial Services as a continuing education instructor and presents seminars for the insurance industry in the areas of insurance coverage law and the proper handling of insurance claims.

 - Mrs. Cromer is a part of the Appellate Practice Group at Walton Lantaff.

 - Mrs. Cromer has handled appellate cases in Florida state and federal appellate courts, including the First DCA, Second DCA, Third DCA, and Fourth DCA; and, the United States Court of Appeals for the Eleventh Circuit Court.